 Environmental Component Potential Impacts Mitigation Measures(s) Non-soil materials, encountered during the earthworks will also require waste classification as documented by testing where applicable to determine management and disposal requirements as per Ontario Regulation 347 (as amended) and all Applicable Law.
 The Soil and Excavated Materials Management Plan will be reviewed and approved prior to construction.
-Groundwater Construction operations could expose groundwater and associated contamination Develop a Groundwater Management and Dewatering Plan to guide the handling, management, and disposal of groundwater encountered during the works.
-The Groundwater Management and Dewatering Plan will be overseen by a QP and will comply with Ontario Regulations 406/19 (On-Site and Excess Soil Management - to be enacted into law on July 1, 2020), A Gra Report to do any c mont Upor subm Imple Stormwater Management Potential Impacts and Proposed Mitigation Measures for Stormwater and Site Drainage The proposed construction activities pose a potential impact due to sediment transport into adjacent natural areas including watercourses, wetlands and municipal drainage infrastructure.
+Groundwater dwater Construction operations could expose groundwater and associated contamination Develop a Groundwater Management and Dewatering Plan to gr handling, management, and disposal of groundwater encountere works.
+The Groundwater Management and Dewatering Plan will overseen by a QP and will comply with Ontario Regulations 406, and Excess Soil Management - to be enacted into law on July 1 64/16 and 387/04, as amended under the Ontario Water Resour The Groundwater Management and Dewatering Plan will describe handling, transfer, testing, monitoring, disposal of groundwater gro A G Rep to d any mor Upc sub Imp Stormwater Management Potential Impacts and Proposed Mitigation Measures for Stormwater and Site Drainage The proposed construction activities pose a potential impact due to sediment transport into adjacent natural areas including watercourses, wetlands and municipal drainage infrastructure.
 The proposed works may result in increases to impervious areas, with potential effects to water quantity and quality.
 In addition to the increases in impervious coverage, there may be alterations to the local drainage system, both overland (major drainage system) and storm sewers (minor drainage system).
-Sediment Control Plan, detailed drainage design and erosion and sediment control drawings in accordance with the Ministry of the Environment, Conservation and Parks Stormwater Management Planning and Design Manual (2003), the Greater Golden Horseshoe's Erosion and Sediment Control Guideline for Urban Construction (December, 2006), as amended from time to time, and the guidelines and regulatory requirements of the Turbi moni upstr cross within sewe poter Obta wetla wate cons cond samp for no to ob levels may Cons on completion of the work, the Constructor will omit a Groundwater Management and Dewatering plementation Report.
+Prepare and implement a Drainage and Stormwater Report, an Erosion and Sediment Control Plan, detailed drainage design and erosion and sediment control drawings in accordance with the Ministry of the Environment, Conservation and Parks Stormwater Management Planning and Design Manual (2003), the Greater Golden Horseshoe's Erosion and Sediment Control Guideline for Urban Construction (December, 2006), as amended from time to time, and the guidelines and regulatory requirements of the Conservation Authority having jurisdiction.
+The overall stormwater quality and quantity control strategy will be developed in accordance with all relevant municipal, provincial and federal requirements, as amended, as well as the requirements of Conservation Authorities having jurisdiction.
+A detailed assessment of proposed ditches along the rail corridor is required to ensure adequate drainage conveyance in accordance with municipal requirements.
+Infiltration requirements for municipalities will be determined as per the design guidelines and standards.
+Turimori mori ups crossi with sew pote Obtive wet Obtive wet Obtive wet Conic Conic on completion of the work, the Constructor will omit a Groundwater Management and Dewatering plementation Report.